 1.1 The Profile Picture

 Does your salon, studio or business have a beautiful logo?
 Then use this logo on a solid background colour.
-This way, the customers will never doubt who you are and they will recognise your business when you comment on their images.
+This way, the customers will never doubt who you are and they will recognise your business when you comment on their posts.
 If your logo is wide, make sure to make a version that fits in a circle.
 If it’s possible, make sure to brand everything with your logo.

 Image of you

 Some hair artists such as mobile hairdressers’ business are very tied together with you as a stylist.
 In these cases, a profile picture of yourself will create positive connotations and your clients will be more keen on following you and your content since it is a personal level on top of the professional.
-Find a good image that is personal and where you are easily recognisable – maybe even one where you are holding a scissor?
+Find a good image that is personal and where you are easily recognisable – maybe even one where you are holding scissors?

 1.2 Write a good bio